-After completing an interest inventory, you will receive a report with your results.
-The professional who administered the inventory should go over it with you and help you make sense of it.
-Your report should also include a list of occupations that may be suitable for someone who shares your interests.
+After completing an interest inventory, you will receive a report.
+Go over it with the professional who administered it.
+He or she will help you understand your results which should also include a list of occupations that may be suitable for someone who shares your interests.

 The Self-Directed Search (SDS), published by PAR (Psychological Assessment Resources, Inc.), is available online for a small fee.
 You will receive a printable report containing a list of occupations that most closely match your interests.

 The O*Net Interest Profiler is a free assessment that is one of several tools that are part of O*Net Online, a project sponsored by the Employment and Training Administration of the U.S. Department of Labor.
 There are a few versions of the Interest Profiler including a short-form web-based version, a mobile one, and a pen and pencil form that can be printed out at home.

-Career Cruising is an assessment tool that many public libraries make available to their patrons for free.
+Career Cruising is an assessment tool that many public libraries offers to their patrons for free.
 It generates a list of occupations after a user answers questions about his or her interests.
 One can then explore those careers from within the Career Cruising database.
-Check with the reference staff at your local library to see if they subscribe to this resource.
+Check with the reference staff at your local library to see if it subscribes to this resource.